 (Disclosure.
 Some of these are affiliate links.
 In other words, if you make a purchase we may earn a small commission.
 View our full disclosure statement)

-In my video about seed saving all year round Huw Richards, author of Veg in One Bed and Grow Food for Free, joined me to talk about how he saves seeds.
+In my video about collecting and keeping seeds throughout the year Huw Richards, author of Veg in One Bed and Grow Food for Free, joined me to talk about how he saves seeds.
 Here’s the video transcript of his thoughts on seed saving.

 So this is a different example of seed saving where I haven’t actually stored the seeds in envelopes indoors.
 The seeds have been storing in the ground over winter.
 This time last year I was growing lettuce, I then let it seed in summer.
 I did collect some of the seeds, but I let the rest of them fall on the ground and then in March I started to see little lettuce begin to appear and we’ve already taken quite a nice harvest today.
 And yeah, it’s just a prime example of sometimes just letting things go to seed and not doing anything, just sitting back and seeing what happens.
 You can get some amazing results.’